Comodoro Rivadavia: Production of concrete

 The city also is home to a factory that produces concrete, property of Petroquimica Comodoro Rivadavia S.A.
 It produces different types of concrete: Standard Portland, Puzolanic, BCA, ARI, bricklaying concrete Caltex, concrete for oil industry.
 The total production of concrete for the year 2002 was 228,000 tons.

 Wind energy

 The wind farm of Comodoro Rivadavia has a capacity of 18,820 kW with 26 generators, and is the most important in Latin America.
-Plans exist to connection it the national energy, which could allow the sale of energy to other regions.
+Plans exist to connect it to the national energy grid, which could allow the sale of energy to other regions.

 Sports

 The most important sports in the city of Comodoro Rivadavia are basketball, football and car racing, among others such as land yachting, judo, rugby and athletics.

 Comodoro Rivadavia is the home of the basketball team Gimnasia y Esgrima (Comodoro Rivadavia).
 Other local basketball clubs are Nautico and Federacion Deportiva.